 - You can set up a location service so that when Blue detects that your phone has left the area, the system will automatically arm itself.

-- In addition to that, once the system has armed itself, you can have it connect to your iRobot app which will automatically start your robot vacuum.
+- In addition to that, once the system has armed itself, you can connect it to your iRobot app, which will automatically start your robot vacuum.

 - You can also have it adjust the temperature of your Z-Wave thermostat when you arm your system.

-If for some reason you try to connect a Z-Wave device that is not compatible with this system, it will designate it as an unknown device.
-It will let you trigger the device on and off, but you won’t be able to integrate and customize that device into your system as much as you can with a recognized device.
+If for some reason you try to connect a Z-Wave device that isn’t compatible with this system, it will designate it as an unknown device.
+It will let you trigger the device on and off.
+But you won’t be able to integrate and customize that device into your system as much as you can with a recognized device.

 Blue by ADT opens up many possibilities for home automation.
 As your smart home gets “smarter” and you bring more devices into your home’s ecosystem, you can enable these devices to communicate outside your home security system.

-For example, if you have security cameras that are not by ADT, such as Ring, and they detect motion, you can set Blue to have your porch lights turn on when that camera detects motion.
+For example, if you have security cameras that are not by Blue by ADT, such as Ring cameras, and they detect motion, you can set Blue to have your porch lights turn on.